Tim Hortons: Asia

-The first Tim Hortons in Thailand opened on January 18, 2020, at Samyan Mitrtown Mall in Bangkok, through a franchise partnership with Thailand-based WeEat Co.
-As of January 2021, there were 10 branches operating in the country.
+The first Tim Hortons location in Thailand opened on January 18, 2020, at Samyan Mitrtown Mall in Bangkok through a franchise partnership with Thailand-based WeEat Co.
+As of January 2021, there are 10 locations operating in the country.

-They opened their first 2 stores in India on August 11, 2022.
-One in New Delhi and the other in Gurugram followed by another store in New Delhi on August 31, 2022.
+The first two Tim Hortons locations in India opened on August 11, 2022, in New Delhi and Gurugram, followed by a third location, in New Delhi, on August 31, 2022.

-On 11th of February 2023, Tim Hortons opened 3 store in DHA, Lahore and Gulberg, Lahore and announced to open more stores in other major cities of Pakistan.
+On February 11, 2023, Tim Hortons opened four locations in DHA, Lahore, and Gulberg, and announced to open more locations in other major cities of Pakistan.
+In January 2024, Tim Hortons opened another store in Pakistan, this time in Islamabad.